hazelcast/hazelcast-jet-demos/markov-chain-generator/README.md

 # Running the Application

-After building the application, run it with :
+After building the application, run it with:

 ```bash
 mvn exec:java -Dexec.mainClass="MarkovChainGenerator"